 - Observe people's behavior today.
 If you see people acting particularly happy, sad, or angry, or exhibiting some other strong emotion or behavior, see if you can find any clues as to the cause of their emotion or behavior.
 Are they reading a letter?
 Talking with someone?
 Waiting for something?
-Why are they reacting this way? - Read a news article today that discusses a current event-an election, a train crash, or a political scandal, for example.
+Why are they reacting this way? - Read a news article today that discusses a current event an election, a train crash, or a political scandal, for example.
 What effects can you predict will come about as a result of this event?
 Try to come up with at least three predictions based on what you read.
+LESSON magine that you are about to do something when someone runs up to you and says, "You can't do that!"
+"Why not?" you ask.